qpsolvers/qpsolvers/README.md

 Vector inequalities are taken coordinate by coordinate.
 For most solvers, the matrix $P$ should be [positive definite](https://en.wikipedia.org/wiki/Definite_symmetric_matrix).

 📢 The ``solver`` keyword argument is mandatory since v2.0.
 (In prior versions, a default solver was implicitly selected.)
-Changes to the library are documented in [Announcements](https://github.com/stephane-caron/qpsolvers/discussions/categories/announcements).
+Changes to the API are reported in the [Announcements](https://github.com/stephane-caron/qpsolvers/discussions/categories/announcements).

 ## Example